joshroyelliott/WeatherMark/README.md

 - Twilio account - Sign up at [Twilio](https://www.twilio.com/)
 - Twilio Account SID and Auth Token
 - Twilio phone number to send from
+> Note: phone numbers to send to require veriication

 The app securely handles these credentials through: